INSTALLING A PACKAGE OF HONEY BEES

 5) Pry wooden cover from cage exposing the Queen cage tab and can of syrup.

 6) Remove the Queen cage and confirm she is alive and active.
-If dead call immediately for a replacement.
+If dead call your bee supplier immediately for a replacement.

-7) Suspend cage between two center frames, with screen side facing bees, not blocked by comb or foundation.
-Bees must have access to feed queen and exchange queen pheromone.
+7) Suspend the queen cage between two center frames, with screen side facing bees, not blocked by comb or foundation.
+Bees must have screen access to feed queen and exchange queen pheromone.

 10) Add syrup feeder.
 A top jar (over inner cover), or division board feeder is preferred.

 If using an entrance feeder, you can fill it and have it in place before pouring bees unto queen cage.
 If working in an established bee yard entrance feeders can start robbing between colonies.
-Be careful not to spill syrup to avoid robbing.
+Be careful not to spill syrup to avoid robbing by established colonies.

-Queens should be kept caged for 2-3 days before removing cork on candy end of queen cage.
+Queens should be kept caged for 4-5 days (including time spent in the package)before removing cork on candy end of queen cage.
+Ask your supplier how many days have the bees been caged.
 This will allow workers to exchange queen substance and increase the likely acceptance of the queen.
 Also feed bees continuously during the introduction period.
 Avoid unnecessary disturbance of the colony unto the queen has been accepted.
 This will reduce queen rejection and absconding (abandoning the hive) before workers have setup the brood nest.
 Consider the Queen accepted when brood rearing has started.
+Roger Morse taught that queens are not fully accepted until their brood begins to emerge.
+This would be 3-4 weeks with a package.

 MANAGEMENT SCHEDULE for PACKAGE BEES

-DAY 1 – Do not disturb bees.
+DAY 1 -After installing bees and beginning queen introduction.
+Do not disturb bees.
 Check that they are taking the syrup.
 Remove any grass or obstructions from entrance.
-Look for pollen on foraging bees legs.
+Look for pollen on foraging bee legs.

-DAY 4 – Use sugar syrup, or a little smoke to calm the bees.
+DAY 3-4 – Use sugar syrup spray to calm the bees.
 Confirm the Queen has been released from her cage.
-Look for eggs on the center frame (most bees covering).
-You do not have to see the Queen if eggs are found, if no eggs look carefully for the Queen.
-Do not pull more frames then is necessary to confirm Queen is present and laying eggs.
+Look for eggs on the center frame (the frames most bees are covering).
+You do not have to see the Queen if eggs are found, if no eggs look carefully look for the Queen.
+Do not pull more frames then is necessary to confirm a Queen is present and laying eggs.
 Be quick and do not disturb longer then is needed.
 Continue to feed syrup, and add a pollen patty once eggs are found.

 If no eggs, find the queen and wait a few more days to find eggs.

-DAY 7 – If no eggs or Queen, close hive overnight and check the next day.
-Still no eggs or Queen, find a replacement Queen and begin introduction.
+DAY 7 – If no eggs or Queen, close the hive overnight and check for the queen the next day.
+Still no eggs or Queen, find a replacement Queen and re-start the process of introduction.
 A Queen not laying after two weeks should be replaced.

-WEEK 4 – New bees will begin emerging and the hive population will increase.
-Your package has not grown, only loss of workers, until eggs grow into adult bees (21 days).
+WEEK 4-5 – New bees will begin emerging and the hive population will increase.
+Your package does not grow until new adult bees begin to emerge from the cells (21 days).
 This is a minimum of four weeks until new bees emerge.
 Continue to feed & inspect weekly.